 We got our start by finding house-sitting opportunities through TrustedHouseSitters.com.
 It's a membership site that matches people who want to house sit with people looking for sitters.
 (Note: Using our referral link gives you 25% off and we get two month's free.)

-I read about it while researching travel, and was intrigued.
+I found out about it while researching travel options a few years ago, and was intrigued.
 Our daughter had gone off to college and our labradoodle joined her at her university the following year.
 We were truly empty nesters and decided to spend the summer in the northwest part of the US.

 We set up a profile on TrustedHouseSitters and paid the fee (around $150 for the year).
 Then we started searching for opportunities in places we wanted to visit.